Gunnison County Substance Abuse Prevention Project (GCSAPP)

 Choice Pass Dinners

 During the school year, GCSAPP hosts monthly dinners in both CB and Gunnison.
 Each dinner includes an educational component.
-Topics are specific for our community's needs and have ranged from social media usage to how to keep and build relationships with your teen.
+Topics are specific to our community's needs and have ranged from social media usage to how to keep and build relationships with your teen.

 One dinner per school calendar is required by a parent/guardian of a Choice Pass holder.
-Parents are encouraged to bring their Choice Pass holders (youth), though it is not required.
+Parents are encouraged to bring their Choice Pass holders (youth), though youth attendance is not required.
 The Choice Pass Dinners are free!
 Most importantly, they are a great way to start family discussions about difficult topics.

 Stay tuned for the Choice Pass Dinner line-up for the 2018-19 school year, set to debut early fall.

-Dinner is provided so please RSVP to Kari Commerford.
+Dinner is provided free of cost, so please RSVP to Kari Commerford.

 Educational Community Events

 Being solution oriented, GCSAPP seeks to bring educational opportunities to our community on topics and issues negatively impacting our community.
 Connect with other solution oriented community members while learning new skills to enhance our lives and experiences in the Gunnison Valley by attending one of our events.